COVID: Pandemic anxiety on the rise in India | DW | 15.10.2021

 Mental health experts stress that it's important to tackle the problem immediately to prevent it from turning into a major health and social crisis.

-The coronavirus health crisis and the restrictions imposed on public life to combat the spread of the virus have had a terrible effect on people's mental health and well-being in India.
+The coronavirus health crisis and the restrictions imposed on public life to combat the spread of have had a terrible effect on people's mental health and well-being in India.

 The pandemic's impact on mental health is, however, not limited to India.

-A study published by the Lancet medical journal earlier this month concluded that major depressive and anxiety disorders, especially among women and youth, have increased substantially worldwide.
+A study published by The Lancet medical journal on October 8 concluded that major depressive and anxiety disorders, especially among women and youth, have increased substantially worldwide.

-The study noted 76 million additional cases of anxiety disorders and 53 million cases of major depressive disorders were recorded in 2020 due to the pandemic.
+The researchers estimated an additional 76.2 million cases of anxiety disorders and 53.2 million more cases of major depressive disorders in 2020 because of the pandemic.

-In India, depressive and anxiety disorders both saw an increase of 35%, the study noted.
+The study estimated increases of about 35% in the prevalence of such disorders in India.
 Not surprisingly, countries with high COVID infection rates and strict restrictions on public movement and social contacts witnessed the highest increases in the prevalence of major depressive disorders.

-A report published by UNICEF this month also revealed the mental health impact of COVID on children and young people in India.
+A report published by UNICEF ibn October also revealed the mental health impact of the pandemic on children and young people in India.

 It warned that they could feel the impact on their mental health and well-being for many years to come.